 Festive Season Toll Discounts Are Real Savings : During Hari Raya Aidilfitri, Chinese New Year, and Deepavali, PLUS offers toll rebates of 10–50% for TNG and RFID users on the North-South Expressway.
 In 2026, a 50% discount was applied to Class 1 vehicles during the March Hari Raya public holiday period.
 These discounts apply automatically when paying electronically — no voucher or registration needed.
 Cash payers typically do not receive festive discounts.
 If your trip coincides with a Malaysian public holiday, electronic payment saves you money.

-Malaysia's New Multi-Lane Free-Flow (MLFF) System : 2026 marks the continued rollout of Malaysia's multi-lane free-flow (MLFF) toll technology on selected PLUS highway sections.
-MLFF gantries use Automatic Number Plate Recognition (ANPR) and RFID to charge tolls without any stopping — even the brief tap-and-go of current TNG lanes is eliminated.
-Vehicles with RFID stickers and linked eWallets are charged automatically.
-Vehicles without RFID passing through MLFF sections receive image-captured charges sent to the registered vehicle owner.
-For rental cars, this may result in toll charges appearing on your post-rental billing.
-Always ask your rental company how MLFF charges are handled for their fleet.
+Malaysia's New Multi-Lane Free-Flow (MLFF) System : 2026 marks the expanded rollout of Malaysia's multi-lane free-flow (MLFF) toll technology on selected PLUS sections.
+MLFF gantries use ANPR cameras and RFID to charge tolls without any stopping — no card tap required.
+Vehicles with RFID stickers are charged automatically.
+Vehicles without RFID passing MLFF gantries have their plates photographed and receive charges through the registered vehicle owner.
+For rental cars, this can appear on your post-rental billing.
+Ask your rental company how MLFF charges are handled.

 The PLUS North-South Expressway (NSE) is the primary highway connecting Kuala Lumpur with Penang in the north and Johor Bahru in the south.
 It spans 772 kilometres from the Thailand border at Bukit Kayu Hitam to the Johor Causeway, passing through all major peninsular cities.
 Toll rates are charged per segment at each plaza — the rates below are cumulative one-way totals for Class 1 vehicles (private cars) on the full PLUS network for each route.